maybemarhs/maybemarhs/README.md

 ### Hi there 👋

-😄 My name is Maybemar (she/her), i am a LabVIEW developer, that has been building large LabVIEW applications for a while.
+😄 My name is Maybemar (she/her), i am a Software developer, that has been building large applications for a while.

 ⚡ Find interesting articles i have wrote in my website: https://maybemarhs.com/blog/

-📫 Also i am a content creator, you can follow my different profiles here: https://zez.am/maybemarhs
+📫 Also i am a content creator, you can follow my different profiles here: https://beacons.ai/maybemarhs

 Don't forget to follow me! 😁